 If only businesses with 50 or more employees are within scope, this will exempt a lot of food and drink businesses in Scotland, particularly in the out of home sector, where small and micro businesses make up the substantial majority of food and drink businesses.
 Data in the partial BRIA published alongside the consultation highlights that 97.02% (12,730 out of a total of 13,120) of registered out of home private sector businesses have fewer than 50 employees, with micro businesses (0-10 employees) making up the majority of these.
 Therefore, exempting businesses with fewer than 50 employees will have a significant impact on the effectiveness of the regulations.
 We acknowledge that micro and smaller businesses would likely need to support to enable them to comply with the regulations.
-This support should be provided to enable to regulations in the out of home sector.
+This support should be provided to enable to regulations to be extended to these businesses to ensure maximum effectiveness and impact of the regulations in the out of home sector.
 Such a move should also place greater liability on stakeholders higher up the supply chain to provide more healthy products.

 We appreciate it may be more challenging for smaller retailers to apply the location restrictions.
 However, excluding these micro and small businesses could also have an impact on health inequalities.
-Evidence shows that smaller stores are more common in more deprived areas, and individuals within these communities are therefore more reliant on them36.
-There is a strong association between deprivation and childhood obesity, with children both living in more deprived areas and living in lower income households at greater risk of obesity throughout childhood37.
-Therefore, exempting these businesses could contribute to widening health inequalities and would do nothing to close the childhood obesity inequality gap, as well as preventing those from more deprived communities experiencing the benefits of the regulations.
+Evidence shows that smaller stores are more common in more deprived areas, and individuals within these communities are therefore more reliant on them40.
+There is a strong association between deprivation and childhood obesity, with children both living in more deprived areas and living in lower income households at greater risk of obesity throughout childhood41.
+Therefore, exempting these businesses could contribute to widening health inequalities and would do nothing to close the childhood obesity inequality gap, as well as preventing these from more deprived experiencing the benefits of the regulations.
 Indeed, page 13 of the partial BRIA acknowledges that excluding smaller stores could drive up health inequalities, demonstrating it is a real and acknowledged concern.

 We encourage the Scottish Government to consider ways that smaller retailers can be discouraged from using location-based strategies to promote HFSS products in the longer-term and to monitor the presence of promotions in exempt retailers as part of the evaluation of this policy.
+There is also a need for incentives for small retailers to promote healthy food, such as connectivity and supply support.